 Skip to Content

-How Michigan’s Paid Sick Leave Law Affects Business Owners (And What They Should Do About It)
+How Michigan’s Paid Sick Leave Law Affects Business Owners

 In the past, business owners in Michigan had the option of whether they wanted to offer paid sick leave for their employees.
 However, Michigan adopted the Earned Sick Time Act (ESTA) Sept.
 5, 2018, making it the 11th state to have a mandatory paid sick leave law in effect.
 Within a few months, the state’s legislature amended the bill, adopting the Paid Medical Leave Act (PMLA) as a modified version of the initial act that will go into effect starting March of 2019.